 - Users must pay full replacement cost for such damage.
 Users are liable to pay full replacement or repair fees for damage to any other Library property (including equipment, furniture, items displayed, or other property), or damage that is a result of evident negligence.

 - Computers are provided for library users to have access to information for the purposes of research, study, and learning.
 Each user should occupy one computer for fair use.
 Users should use online resources responsibly.
-Users should not use computers to play games or to view obscene materials.
+Users should not use computers or facilities to play games or to view obscene materials.

 - Copyright law should be strictly observed by all library users when making copies of library materials.